State Law Guide · Updated January 2026

 View all states →

-Average New Hampshire recovery: $530 · Based on New Hampshire Guaranteed Asset Protection Waivers Act
+Optional letter only if you act · New Hampshire Guaranteed Asset Protection Waivers Act

 Disclaimer: This page provides general information about New Hampshire consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.